 I remember one scene in particular, when we were filming in an abandoned warehouse.
 The guys from Hong Kong were setting up the scene, and they called for a fight double to take a fall from a railing above the floor.
-Immediately, people started murmuring “stunt”.
+People immediately started murmuring “stunt”.
 I communicated this to the fight coordinator, but he shook his head and said, “Part of the fight.”
 OK, I thought, that sounds reasonable.
-Now, every Hong Kong fight director who I’ve ever worked with has depended on cardboard boxes when any kind of fall is required.
-Instead of using a crash pad, the guys from Hong Kong set up boxes – they aren’t flat, they are put together, empty boxes, and it works surprisingly well.
+Now, every H.K. fight director who I’ve ever worked with has depended on cardboard boxes when any kind of fall is required.
+Instead of using a crash pad, the guys from H.K. set up boxes – they aren’t flat; they are empty boxes put together, and it works surprisingly well.

 I’ve taken a couple of falls on top of the boxes (they usually put mattresses on top of the boxes), and it’s actually very comfortable.
 As the fight director was setting up the fall, many of the production people and the cast were very concerned – the railing was about 20 feet up, and they were worried about the fight double who would take the fall.
 One crew member, in fact, quit over the fall, thinking that it was a stunt and that he would be implicated if something went wrong.
 Seeing all this commotion, I became concerned myself over the safety of the fight double, but when I went over to the fight director to tell him, he just shrugged and smiled.